 Working Together Works

-Scent Evidence K9 Training Manager, Trey Cash, Scent Evidence K9 Trainer, Ashley Baker, and Chloe, a scent discriminate bloodhound trained at the company’s new 1200-acre training facility in Bolivar, Tennessee, responded to the missing persons call from the Madison County Sheriff’s Office.
+Scent Evidence K9 Trainer, Trey Cash, and K9 Chloe, a scent discriminate bloodhound trained by Scent Evidence K9, responded to the missing persons call from the Madison County Sheriff’s Office.
 When they reached the scene, they were briefed by the MCSO K9 Team of Matt Nierenberger and Timo, a shepherd trained to track narcotics.
-The Jackson Police Department K9 Unit, led by Brandon Moss, were also on scene to help search.
+The Jackson Police Department K9 Unit, led by Brandon Moss, was also on scene to help search.
 It was the second recovery mission in 2 months where the emergency K9 responders had partnered to return a missing person home safely.
-Several weeks before a missing 10-year-old girl was found safely after being lost for hours in the freezing, dense, backwoods.
+Several weeks before a missing 10-year-old girl was found and returned home safe after being lost for hours in the freezing, dense, backwoods.

 Scent Evidence K9 CEO, Paul Coley, stated, “We are so proud of our trained K9 team for the quick response and successful outcome in this case, and for their tireless efforts to bring the lost home safely.”
 Days before the event, Coley had presented scent discriminate K9 trailing solutions before the Florida Children and Youth Council and hosted a moving presentation by child safety advocate and kidnapping victim, Elizabeth Smart.